peter23/PicoFramework/README.md

 - `app/config/qparam_controllers.php` - list of controllers that can accept a part of the route as a parameter (see below Routing)
 - `app/controllers` - controllers.
 Controllers paths are defining routes (see below Routing).
 - `app/controllers/_404.php` - 404 page
-- `app/controllers/_default.php` - a controller for "/"
+- `app/controllers/_default.php` - a controller for "/".
+Basically it is optional file.
 - `app/middlewares` - middlewares (see below Middlewares).
 - `app/views` - templates
 - `app/custom.php` - a place for the app-wide code